iter8-tools/iter8/content/reference/experiment.md

       # name of the current best version
       name: reviews-v3

-      # indicates whether the current best version is winner or not
+      # the current best version will be declared as the winner only if iter8 has sufficiently high confidence in this version (i.e., high posterior probability of winning)
       winning_version_found: true

   # A list of conditions reflecting status of the experiment from the controller